 Before leaving, make sure that your U.S cell phone will function in France.

-Purchase an eSIM or a French prepaid SIM card to get a French phone number.
+Purchase an eSIM or a French prepaid SIM card to get a French phone number right away.

 To be able to keep using your U.S. phone number from France, port your U.S. number to Google Voice.
-Your can use your Google Voice number with most American banks and companies that use 2-factor authentication
+You can use your Google Voice number with most American banks and companies that use 2-factor authentication.

-Don’t wait until you’re in France to learn French.
-The better you speak, the easier the transition.
+Don’t wait until you’re in France to learn French because the better you speak, the easier the transition.
+Learn French in a fun way by watching TV shows and movies.

 Whereas the United States is a rabies-controlled country, France is a rabies-free country, which means that you need to vaccinate your dogs and cats for rabies.
 Check out the latest regulations from USDA for importing pets from the United States to France.